 Next, we thought it prudent to do a little research in order to make the most of our quick visit.
 We needed a tourist office.
 Thankfully, there’s one right next to the bus station, around the corner from the railway station and the storage lockers.
 We wandered in and they were able to tell us how best to spend our short time in the city.

 Their advice was to head to the Upper City (Città Alta) by bus (Bus 1 or 1A) and see the major attractions.
 They told us we could buy tickets from the bus station and that the bus stop we needed was literally right outside the tourist office.
-Easy!
+Unbelievably easy!

 Bergamo’s hilltop Upper City is steeped in medieval history, so much so that some parts seem untouched since they were first built.
 Bergamo’s 16th century Venetian defensive walls and gates were so impenetrable that the town was never conquered.
 As a result, the stunning architectural treats inside the perimeter are in immaculate condition and must be seen in person to truly appreciate them.